laserblade21/blackjack-ai-assistant/README.md

 **This approach allows users to learn not just basic strategy, but also advanced card counting and professional deviations, all with clear explanations and analytics.**

-# Blackjack AI Assistant

-## Overview

-**Blackjack AI Assistant** is an advanced, educational blackjack tool that combines a React-based web interface with a Python backend powered by FastAPI.
-It features a sophisticated AI decision engine that uses basic strategy, true count card counting (Hi-Lo system), and professional-level deviations to provide optimal play recommendations.
-The project is designed for learning, training, and exploring advanced blackjack strategy.

----

 ## Features